mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class06.md

 These decentralized mechanisms could pave the way for a more interconnected and interoperable blockchain ecosystem, unlocking new possibilities for blockchain technology.

 - **Need for Further Development**: There is a significant need for more work in this area to achieve seamless movement between and amongst new blockchain technology and existing technology.
 This development will involve both technical advancements and regulatory considerations to ensure secure and efficient interoperability.

+## Consensus Required for Certain Software Updates

+In the realm of open-source software, updates that are not backward compatible require consensus among users.
+This is because:

+1) **Incompatibility with Older Versions**: Older versions of the software won't be able to validate new blocks created after the update.
+This is akin to a situation where a new version of Excel or Word is not compatible with older versions, preventing users with older versions from opening files created with the new version.

+2) **Potential for Hard Forks**: This incompatibility can lead to hard forks in the software.
+A hard fork is a radical change to the protocol that makes previously invalid blocks or transactions valid, or vice-versa.
+This requires all nodes or users to upgrade to the latest version of the protocol software.

+    - **Soft Forks vs Hard Forks**: A soft fork is a change to the software protocol where only previously valid blocks or transactions are made invalid.
+Since old nodes recognize the new blocks as valid, a soft fork is backward-compatible.
+On the other hand, a hard fork is not backward compatible.

+## Collective Actions in Blockchain Applications

+Blockchain applications derive their value from the participation of multiple parties in a network.
+Therefore, their adoption requires collective action.
+This presents a "chicken and egg" problem:

+- **Need for Early Adopters**: For a blockchain network to be valuable, it needs a critical mass of users or nodes.
+This requires early adopters to start the network effects.

+- **Unclear Path to Incremental Adoption**: However, the path to incremental adoption is often not clear.
+It can be challenging to convince individuals or organizations to adopt the technology when the network is still small and the benefits of participation are not yet fully realized.